9x9go/superhuman/README.md

 # The Art of 9 x 9 Go, Superhuman Edition
-This repository publsih the source codes of e-book __The Art of 9 x 9 Go, Superhuman Edition__.
+This repository publsih the source codes of WGA's e-book __The Art of 9 x 9 Go, Superhuman Edition__.

 ## Excerpts
 - [Preface](https://9x9go.github.io/superhuman/preface.html)